-2.2 Request by the transmission of a "transfer" command as specified in the Registrar Tool Kit that the usTLD Administrator database be changed to reflect the new Registrar.
+- Request, by the transmission of a "transfer" command as specified in the Registrar Tool Kit, that the Registry Operator database be changed to reflect the new Registrar.

-2.2.1 Transmission of a "transfer" command constitutes a representation on the part of the Gaining Registrar that the requisite authorization has been obtained from the Registered Name Holder listed in the authoritative Whois database.
+- Transmission of a "transfer" command constitutes a representation on the part of the Gaining Registrar that the requisite authorization has been obtained from the Transfer Contact listed in the authoritative WHOIS database.

-2.2.2 The Gaining Registrar is responsible for validating the Registered Name Holder requests to transfer domain names between Registrars.
-However, this does not preclude the Registrar of Record (also referred to as the “Losing Registrar”) from exercising its option to independently confirm the Registered Name Holder’s intent to transfer its domain name to the Gaining Registrar in accordance with Section 3 of this policy.
+- The Gaining Registrar is responsible for validating the Registered Name Holder requests to transfer domain names between Registrars.
+However, the Registrar of Record must still transmit anFOA in accordance with the Obligations of the Registrar of Record in this policy.

 3. Obligations of the Registrar of Record

-3.1 A Registrar of Record can choose independently to confirm the intent of the Registered Name Holder when a notice of a pending transfer is received from the Registry.
-The Registrar of Record must do so in a manner consistent with the standards set forth in this agreement pertaining to Gaining Registrars and must use the FOA for the purposes of verifying intent.
+- A Registrar of Record shall confirm the intent of the Registered Name Holder when a notice of a pending transfer is received by notifying the Registered Name Holder of the transfer.
+The Registrar of Record must do so in a manner consistent with the standards set forth in this policy.

-3.5 In the event that a Registered Name Holder listed in the WHOIS has not confirmed its request to transfer with the Registrar of Record and the Registrar of Record has not explicitly denied the transfer request, the default action will be that the Registrar of Record must allow the transfer to proceed.
+- In the event that a Transfer Contact listed in the WHOIS has not confirmed its request to transfer with the Registrar of Record and the Registrar of Record has not explicitly denied the transfer request, the default action will be that the Registrar of Record must allow the transfer to proceed.